SCons/scons/testing/framework/test-framework.rst

   test.dir_fixture('image')
   test.run()

-would copy all files and subfolders from the local ``image`` folder, to the temporary directory for the current test.
+would copy all files and subfolders from the local ``image`` folder to the temporary directory for the current test, then run it.

 To see a real example for this in action, refer to the test named ``test/packaging/convenience-functions/convenience-functions.py``.